lgiese/lgiese.boat.io/boat.md

 </div>

 <h3>Testing results</h3>
-<p>The propeller mounting was too fragile and steering was too indirect.
+<p>The catamaran-like platform is floating on the water and even on solid ground, what makes it very easy for Mr. Turtle to get on the water.
+Trudging through muddy riverbanks can be skipped.
+Nevertheless the propeller mounting was too fragile and steering was too indirect.
 Additionally Mr. Turtle had a big immersion depth, so that the platform was close to being covered by water. </p>

 <h2>Mr. Turtle got mature</h2>